 Ms. Salerno was vice president of public affairs at the New York Public Library charged with creating its centennial celebration, the platform for launching a $500 million capital drive.
 Prior to NYPL, she was managing director of Thirteen/WNET.

-Ms. Salerno is a member of the board of the Conservation Trust of Puerto Rico, appointed in 2013 by the Secretary of Interior.
+Ms. Salerno was a member of the board of the Conservation Trust of Puerto Rico, appointed in 2013 by the Secretary of Interior.
 She serves as on an advisory committee to America250.

 Global Head of NYT Licensing & Print Innovation for The New York Times.